tjsturos/aioznode-auto-withdraw/README.md

 ```

 ### Retries
-This script will retry if you are rate limited.
+This script will retry a withdrawal if you are rate limited.
 Rate limiting happens (as far as I can tell) when you've withdrawn to a certain wallet once in the past hour (so 1 withdrawal per wallet per hour).

 ## Automating Calling This Script
 If using a Unix based machine with a cron system: